isomerpages/ogp-buildforgood/pages/faq.md

 All solutions need to have a demonstrated working prototype that's validated through user testing.
 At the finale, you will be required to outline the problem you identified and how your solution tackles it.
 All solutions will be evaluated by a judging panel comprising of government leaders and industry experts, and winning teams will be awarded funding of up to $100,000 each.

 ### What happens after the finale?
 Winning teams will receive funding of up to $100,000 and go through a 2-month accelerator programme to continue developing prototypes into full-fledged products.
+The remaining teams will have full ownership of their products and are encouraged to further develop their products in their own time.

 All builders will also be given a digital certificate of participation after the finale.